ConfTool Glossary

 Abstract: An abstract can either be a short independent contribution for a conference or the summary of a full paper.
 A summary of reduced length of a contribution.

-Acceptance Status: will be confirmed after the review-process and will indicate whether a contribution will be accepted and released, and in which format (i.e. full paper or poster).
+Acceptance Status: Will be confirmed after the review-process and indicates whether a contribution will be accepted and released, and in which format (i.e. full paper or poster).

 Account: See User account.

-Acquirer (Acquiring Bank, Credit Card Merchant): An institute that carries out the settlement of payment per credit card.
-This can, for example, be a bank or a company specializing in credit card invoices.
-With invoices, fees are incurred which are subject to transactions.
+Acquirer (Acquiring Bank, Credit Card Merchant): An institute that carries out the payment settlement via credit card.
+This can, for example, be a bank or a company specialized in credit card processing.
+The acquirer charges various fees, including fees based on the transaction volume.

-Active denotes when a particular phase is “live” in the ConfTool system.
-If a phase is not active (deactivated), the functions that rely on that phase cannot be performed.
-Whether or not a phase is activated depends on the settings, for example in phases and deadlines.
+Active: Denotes when a particular phase is “live” in the ConfTool system.
+If a phase is not active (deactivated), the functions that are connected to that phase cannot be executed.
+Whether or not a phase is active depends on the settings, for example those in phases and deadlines.

-Administration of contributions: The submission- and review process of academic meetings typically follows a number of steps/phases: 1.
+Administration of Contributions: The submission- and review process of academic meetings typically follows a number of steps/phases: 1.
 Submission of a contribution , 2.
 Assignment of the contribution to a reviewer, 3.
 Review phase, 4.
-Decision on acceptance or rejection of the contribution on the basis of the review, 4.
-Submission of the final version, 5.
-Program planning .
+Decision on acceptance or rejection of the contribution on basis of the reviews, 5.
+Submission of the final version, 6.
+Program planning.

-Assignment : The process by which contributions are matched and “assigned” to the (most) appropriate reviewers.
+Assignment: The process by which contributions are matched and assigned to the (most) appropriate reviewers.
 The allocation with ConfTool can be done automatically or manually.
-Bids and corresponding topic areas are taken into consideration.
+Bids and corresponding topics are taken into consideration.

-Author (Submitting Author): Someone who submits a contribution for a conference to ConfTool.
-The submitting author is the contact person for the conference organizers, he can make changes to the contribution up until the deadline, and he will be informed of the result of the assessment process.
+Author (Submitting Author): Someone who submits a contribution for a conference in ConfTool.
+The submitting author is the contact person for the conference organizers, she can make changes to the contribution up until the deadline, and she will be informed of the result of the reviewing and assessment process.
 See also Co-Author and Presenter.

 Backend (Back Office): indicates the part of the functions of ConfTool that are not accessible to “normal” users, but rather require administrative user-rights.
 For example, the administrator has access to the Backend and carries out the administrative tasks and the configuration of the system.